UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

  * an open TCP port for accepting FTP connections
  * additional open TCP ports for accepting data connections

-The data connections can either be openend dynamically using "FTP connection tracking", or you can use a dedicated port range and permanently open those in the firewall.
+The data connections can either be openend dynamically using *FTP connection tracking*, or you can use a dedicated port range and permanently open those in the firewall.

 .. note::
-	Please consult the firewall documentation on how to enable an "FTP" service on your firewall (or operating system).
+	Please consult the firewall documentation on how to enable an *FTP* service on your firewall (or operating system).

 With Linux iptables, you may use rules similar to the following:

 .. code:: console

-	$> iptables -A INPUT -p tcp -m tcp --dport $SERVER_PORT -j ACCEPT
+	$ iptables -A INPUT -p tcp -m tcp --dport $SERVER_PORT -j ACCEPT
-	$> iptables -A INPUT -p tcp -m helper --helper ftp-$SERVER_PORT -j ACCEPT
+	$ iptables -A INPUT -p tcp -m helper --helper ftp-$SERVER_PORT -j ACCEPT

 where ``$SERVER_PORT`` is the SERVER_PORT defined in ``uftpd.conf``.
 The first rule allows anyone to access port $SERVER_PORT.
 The second rule activates the iptables connection tracking FTP module on port $SERVER_PORT.

 On some operating systems it may be required to load additional kernel modules to enable connection tracking, for example on CentOS:

 .. code:: console

-    $> modprobe nf_conntrack_ipv4
+    $ modprobe nf_conntrack_ipv4
-    $> modprobe nf_conntrack_ftp ports=$SERVER_PORT
+    $ modprobe nf_conntrack_ftp ports=$SERVER_PORT

 If you cannot use connection tracking, you will need to open a port range, and configure UFTPD accordingly.